hbs-rcs/large_data_in_R/index.md

 and can dramatically reduce the time and hardware requirements for many computations.

+Moreover, processing streaming data without needing to load it into memory is a general technique that can be applied to other tasks as well.
+For example the `duckdb` package allows you to compute some summary statistics using data streams.

 ### Avoid unnecessarily storing or duplicating data in memory

 It is also important to pay some attention to storing and processing